30 Credits at level 6

 Students on this course are required to complete a minimum of 75 hours in practice placement.
 Please note that students are responsible for their own travel, accommodation and general living expenses during this placement.

 Students will receive a bursary of £500 from Health Education England towards the costs associated with undertaking the Return to Practice course.
-This will be paid in two instalments of £250.

 For more information please contact: firstname.lastname@example.org.